 Most of the foreign corporate travelers and international sightseers are visiting India for business opportunities and exploring the sacredness and unfathomable beauty of tourist places in India.
 Thus, they are driving force behind the flourishing hotel industry in India.

-Experts have put their point that GST implementation will boost the sector by pulling down the business transaction costs, reducing customer costs, and simplifying taxation process.
+Experts have put their point that Goods and services tax implementation will boost the sector by pulling down the business transaction costs, reducing customer costs, and simplifying taxation process.
 However, there are some hurdles on the path as well.

 Hospitality Industry Tax prior to Implementation of GST